wentongsun/wentongsun.github.io/index.md

 ## About
 Hello!
 Welcome to my website!

-I'm Wentong Sun, a second-year master student at Department of Economics, School of Economics and Managment(https://ems.whu.edu.cn/English.htm), Wuhan University.
+I'm Wentong Sun, a second-year master student at Department of Economics, Wuhan University.

 My research interests lie at the intersection of Development Economics and Political Economics.
 I integrate structural estimation with empirical methods, employing laboratory experiments to collect primary data that reveals causal mechanisms underlying economic behaviors.